Saren-Arterius/google-chinese-handwriting-ime/README.md

 # Google Chinese Handwriting IME
 A Chinese IME that works by exploiting Google Translate using Electron.
 This application aims to solve my friend's Chinese input problem when using Linux desktop.
 Therefore, this application is for Linux desktops only.

+MacOS style laptop touchpad input support is recently added.

 # Why?
 - Google input tool works only inside Chrom{e, ium}